 Human intelligence is considered natural, but since intelligence is induced in machines, it is considered artificial.
-AI has many techniques and systems like expert systems, rule-based systems etc. that solve the problems.
-The most common technique or category of AI is machine learning.
+AI has many techniques and systems like expert systems and rule-based systems that help in solving problems.
+The most popular technique or category of AI is machine learning.

-- Deep Learning (DL): Deep learning, also called neural learning, is a subset of ML which deals with artificial neural networks with representation learning.
+- Deep Learning (DL): Deep learning, also called neural learning, is a subset of ML that deals with artificial neural networks with representation learning.
 Just like machine learning, deep learning can be supervised, unsupervised and semi-supervised.

 Categories of AI

-- Weak AI (Artificial Narrow Intelligence or ANI): Weak AI is used in many fields of science, business and healthcare.
-There are many computer games like Chess and AlphaGo, that are an example of weak AI.
+Weak AI finds use in many fields of science, business, and healthcare.
+There are many computer games like AlphaGo that are an example of weak AI.
 Weak AI systems have powerful analytical tools to analyze, recommend and provide business insights.
 They are useful for finding trends and determining patterns.

 This is the next step for making machines more human-like.
-Machines can make their own decisions and can learn from past mistakes.
+AGI machines can make their own decisions and can learn from their past mistakes.
 These systems also have some emotions that are produced by programs that respond to particular stimuli.

-Well, this is a state where machines will completely overpower humans – they will be smarter, more creative and have better social skills.
-This does sound a bit dangerous, and with smartphones having more and more features, humans are moving towards that very direction.
+Well, this is a state where machines will completely overpower humans.
+They will be smarter, more creative, and will have better social skills.
+This does sound a bit dangerous, and with smartphones having more and more features, humans are moving in that very direction.

 Applications of AI